 - Buying into the ‘York Schools Sports Network’ to provide high quality experiences for the pupils through top quality lessons, regular competitions, extra curricular clubs and local events and also providing high quality training for our staff.
 This worked well last year and is therefore something to keep building upon. (£2660).
-Children have so far taken part in a Cluster Netball Tournament and they are enrolled in a local Hockey Tournament through this partnership and we look forward to more events and competitions this year.
-Y3/4 have had tri-golf lessons, KS1 have had multi-skills sessions and we are currently all honing our football skills with a specialist FA coach.
+Children have so far taken part in local netball, hockey and tri-golf tournaments through this partnership and we are looking forward to a cricket event later in the Summer.
+Y3/4 have had tri-golf lessons, KS1 have had multi-skills sessions, Y5/6 have had hockey sessions and we all honed our football skills with a specialist FA coach too.

 - Providing two free after school clubs per week all year, to encourage all children to take part and to give them the opportunity to learn skills from specialist teachers.
 This year we will be using Premier Sport, who gave us a ‘taster day’ of activities during our Languages Day last year, giving the opportunity for the children to try out sports from around the world.
 We started with a KS1 Gymnastics Club and a KS2 Archery and Fencing Club for the Autumn term, so aiming to appeal to those children who might shy away from team sports or who might want to try something new.
-Now, in the Spring term, we are offering multi-skills to KS1 and Lacrosse to KS2 to develop our skills further and to appeal to different children.
+Then, in the Spring term, we offered multi-skills to KS1 and tchoukball to KS2 to develop our skills further and to appeal to different children.
 We are now planning a rounders club for KS1 and Year 3 children and a lacrosse club for KS2. (£1950)